Vivekb638/Analysis_on_udemy_courses/README.md

 3.Find the ideal course length that attracts the most students.
 4.Compare the average duration of free and paid courses to see if paid ones offer more content.
 5.Analyze which course level (Beginner, Intermediate, etc.) gets the most reviews.
-6.Track how course uploads have changed over the years, especially after the pandemic.
+6.Track how course uploads have changed over the years